nmpowell/carbon-intensity-forecast-tracking/README.md

 - Because Github's Actions runners are shared (and free), the cron isn't 100% reliable.
 We can expect some occasional missing data.

+- Unclear what the difference between the 18th DNO region, "GB", and the "National" forecasts are.
+National: https://api.carbonintensity.org.uk/intensity/2023-03-11T22:31Z.
+Regional: https://api.carbonintensity.org.uk/regional/intensity/2023-03-11T22:31Z/fw48h at timepoint 0, regionid 18.
+Slightly different.

+### Actual intensity and generation mix

+To measure regional forecast accuracy it would be preferable to have a retrospective `actual` CI value for each region, but the API does not seem to provide this except at the national level: at https://api.carbonintensity.org.uk/intensity for the previous complete half-hour window; https://api.carbonintensity.org.uk/intensity/2023-03-11T12:01Z for a specific window; and https://api.carbonintensity.org.uk/intensity/2023-03-11T12:01Z/fw24h for that window and the next 48 hours' worth.
+Unfortunately, it seems these can change a little after the fact.

+Regional forecasts also seem to be subject to this slight adjustment, although they do seem to settle down after a while.

+- The API's forecast and "actual" values seem to vary even after the time window has passed.
+I've attempted to track this, as well, to give a good anchor against which we can measure forecast accuracy.
+For the purposes of this project, let us say the "final forecast" for each region is the one accessible 6 hours after the start of the time window.
+So if we're measuring the accuracy of a half-hour forecasted window beginning 2023-03-11T12:00,

 ## Prior work

 I am unsure whether this has been done before.
 NGESO do not seem to release historic forecasts or figures about their accuracy.
 If you know more, please let me know!